Patrik41089/41089/README.md

 The main goal is to figure it out what happend and save the kingdom at all cost!
 You must found a better weapon and stopped invasion by lord of monsters.

-* This symbol in some sentences means a declarative sentence
+* = The star symbol at the beginning and end in some sentences means a declarative sentence